jameshyojaelee/CRISPR-studio/docs/developer_guide.md

 - `reporting.py`: Jinja2 + optional WeasyPrint export.
 - `config.py` / `logging_config.py`: centralised settings and loguru configuration.

+## Native Accelerators

+- `src/crispr_screen_expert/native/rra.py` wraps the Rust crate `crispr_native_rust` (see `rust/`).
+- Enable the accelerated path with `PipelineSettings(use_native_rra=True)` or `crispr-studio run-pipeline ... --use-native-rra` after building the native wheels.
+- When the backend is unavailable or raises an exception, the pipeline emits a warning and falls back to the Python implementation in `rra.py`.
+- Native parity tests live in `tests/test_native_rra.py` and compare outputs against the Python baseline.
+- `src/crispr_screen_expert/native/enrichment.py` uses the C++ module `crispr_native` to perform batch hypergeometric enrichment.
+Toggle via `PipelineSettings(use_native_enrichment=True)`/`--use-native-enrichment` (libraries default to the bundled `native_demo`).
+- The wrapper provides synchronous and async APIs, applies Benjamini–Hochberg correction in Python, and falls back to the gseapy-powered implementation when the native backend is unavailable.
+- Environment overrides: `CRISPR_STUDIO_USE_NATIVE_RRA/CRISPR_STUDIO_USE_NATIVE_ENRICHMENT` opt-in to native paths, while `CRISPR_STUDIO_FORCE_PYTHON=1` disables them globally.

 ## Coding Conventions

 - Use type hints and descriptive docstrings.